speezepearson/prpg/README.markdown

     (Details: the string that gets passed to your lambda function is the full output of `base64(sha256(...))` -- that is to say, a 32-byte pseudorandom number, base64-encoded.
 This works out to 44 characters, all of which are completely pseudorandom and independent except the last two.)

-- `salt` tells PRPG, "I know this salt is named `example.com:username`, but you should salt my master password with this other string instead."
+- `__salt__` tells PRPG, "I know this salt is named `example.com:username`, but you should salt my master password with this other string instead."
 This might be useful if, say, a site changes its domain name.

     ```bash
-    ~ $ prpg salts add 'blub-two-point-oh.com:mylogin' --json '{"salt": "blub.com:mylogin"}'
+    ~ $ prpg salts add 'blub-two-point-oh.com:mylogin' --json '{"__salt__": "blub.com:mylogin"}'
     ~ $ prpg recall blub.com --print
     Chosen salt: 'blub.com:mylogin'
     Master: ********